 Our Counsellor Charlotte explains how grief journals can help.
 You can also take a look at our Covid-19 support page.

-We hope that we will soon be able to offer memorial services for small groups to help celebrate your loved one's life.
+We hope that we will soon be able to offer memorial services for small groups, but in the meantime, we invite you to join us for our annual Lights of Love virtual service to remember loved ones.

 Supporting children and young people

 Supporting a bereaved child or teenager can be especially difficult for parents and guardians when you are also grieving yourself.
-It difficult to know what to do.
+It's difficult to know what to do.

 We have found the following advice has helped other families to cope:

-Talk to your children honesty and explain what is happening in a way they understand, all the while giving them information and reassurance.
+Talk to your children honestly and explain what is happening in a way they understand, all the while giving them information and reassurance.

 Use the correct terminology for example to say dying and died rather than ‘gone to sleep’, ‘passed away’ or ‘lost’ as this stops any misunderstanding or confusion and the possibility of difficulties in getting a child to go to bed etc